 “I guess that’s all right.
 Still, you should be helping out in the community.
-You could be crossing guards at busy intersections, or make treats for underprivileged children, or hold a fund-raiser to pay for a bi-lingual teacher . . .”
+You could be crossing guards at busy intersections, or making treats for underprivileged children, or holding a fund-raiser to pay for a bi-lingual teacher . . .”

 The boy who spoke previously interrupts her.
 “Uh–since I’m only twelve, I have to be in bed pretty soon if you don’t mind.”